|

 - Leave BA on the 12th December.
 Flight over the Andes, arrive at Santiago, hire car and drive to our first destination.

-- 4 nights (3 net days) on the Cajón del Maipo, to see the birds of the high-Andean valleys.
+- 4 nights (3 net days) at the Cajón del Maipo, SE of Santiago, to see the birds of the high-Andean valleys, visiting El Yeso.

-- 3 nights (2 net days) at Vilches, east of Talca, to add birds of the nothofagus forest.
+- 3 nights (2 net days) at Vilches to get some of the nothofagus forest birds.

-- Return to Santiago on the 20th December to catch our plane back to Buenos Aires.
+- Return to Santiago on the 20th December to get our plane back to Buenos Aires.

-So, basically we did a counter-clockwise circuit around Santiago.
+So, basically we did an ample counter-clockwise circuit around Santiago.

-Following are more detailed accounts of each destination and photos of the places and species.
+Following is are more detailed account and photos of the places and birds.

 Many thanks for visiting this page - Alec Earnshaw